Developmental Milestones for Your 9-Month-Old

 • Apply a broad-spectrum sunscreen with SPF 30 or higher on your baby's skin about half an hour before you head outside.
 Reapply it at least every two hours.

-• If your baby does get sunburned, help ease the discomfort by placing a cool washcloth on the affected area and then by moisturizing the skin.
-Burns that blister may need medical attention, so ask your healthcare provider for advice.
+• If your baby does get sunburned, help ease the discomfort by placing a cool washcloth on the affected areas or bathing your little one in cool water.
+Burns that blister may need medical attention, so ask your baby’s healthcare provider for advice.

-Along with sun protection and skin care, other common health concerns you might want to know about now or in the future include whooping cough and middle ear infections.
+Along with sun protection and skin care, other health concerns to be aware of include whooping cough and middle ear infections.

 • Whooping cough.
 Also known as pertussis, whooping cough is a bacterial infection that results in inflamed airways.
 It causes severe coughing that may have a “whooping” sound, particularly in older children.
 Babies in their first year are at the greatest risk of whooping cough developing into something more severe, so prompt medical care is required.
-Contact your baby’s healthcare provider right away if your baby develops a cough that becomes more severe or if he becomes exhausted after coughing.
-Also contact your provider ASAP if your baby is short of breath, if he has bluish lips or fingertips, or if he drools or vomits from coughing.
+Contact your baby’s healthcare provider right away if your baby develops a cough that becomes more severe or if they become exhausted after coughing.
+Also contact your provider ASAP if your baby is short of breath, if they have bluish lips or fingertips, or if they drool or vomit from coughing.
 Follow the healthcare provider’s treatment plan, keeping in mind it may be a few weeks or even months before the cough clears.

 • Middle ear infections.
 Two-thirds of all children come down with an ear infection by the time they are 2 years old.
-At 9 months old your baby can’t tell you with words that his ear hurts, but he might show you in other ways.
-For example, he may cry during feedings because sucking and swallowing causes pain in his middle ear.
-He may also have trouble sleeping or develop a fever.
-You might see blood-tinged fluid or pus come from the infected ear.
-Or you might notice he doesn’t seem to hear as well.
+At 9 months old your baby can’t tell you with words that their ear hurts, but they might show you in other ways.
+For example, they may cry during feedings because sucking and swallowing causes pain in the middle ear.
+They may also have trouble sleeping or develop a fever.
+You might see blood-tinged fluid or pus coming from the infected ear.
+Or you might notice they don’t seem to hear as well.
 Middle ear infections are most common during the cooler months.
 Contact your baby’s healthcare provider if you suspect a problem.
 The provider will suggest a treatment plan, which may include antibiotics.
-If your baby is prescribed antibiotics, ensure he takes the whole course and don’t stop giving the medication even if your baby seems better.
+If your baby is prescribed antibiotics, ensure they take the whole course and don’t stop giving the medication even if your baby seems better.

-About half of your baby's daily calories should come from breast milk or formula, and the rest might come from solids.
-Nine-month-old babies can eat things like:
+About half of a baby's daily calories should come from breast milk or formula, and the rest from solids.
+Some food ideas for your 9-month-old baby might include

 • pureed fruits and vegetables